minzhezhu/minzhezhu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I am a Ph.
-D. student in [School of Mathematical Sciences, Fudan University](https://math.fudan.edu.cn/).
-My advisor is [Prof. Meng Chen](https://faculty.fudan.edu.cn/chenmeng/zh_CN/index.htm).
+I am a research fellow in [Korea Institute for Advanced Study(KIAS)](https://www.kias.re.kr/).
+I obtained my Ph.
+D. at [Fudan University](https://math.fudan.edu.cn/) under the supervision of [Prof. Meng Chen](https://faculty.fudan.edu.cn/chenmeng/zh_CN/index.htm).

 My research interest lies in Birational Algebraic Geometry, especially Higher Dimensional Boundedness Theory.
 Recently, I work on Boundedness of klt stable minimal models.
 I also work on explicit birational geometry, for example, calculating explicit effective birationality and lower bound of volumes of epsilon-lc polarized surfaces and threefolds.
 If you also have interests in these topics, please kindly contact me by e-mail.